 Mostly, though, I plod past retail centres, bus stops, warehouses and suburban semis with my brain idling, much like the engines of the cars queuing alongside me.
 And it is in this mental state – not quite present in the moment, not quite switched off altogether – that the imagination sparks strange and useful connections.

 While I was writing my novel, Dart, this was when my characters would come to life and start talking to each other, apparently of their own accord.
 It usually happened while I was walking to my then place of work – one mile through a post-war council estate and alongside a stream throttled with rubbish, shopping trolleys and the occasional burnt-out car.
 An incongruous place for families waiting out the Black Death in their remote Dartmoor village to make their presence felt, you might think, but this didn’t deter them – in fact, they’d grow so vociferous that by the time I reached work, I had to race straight to the toilets to write it all down before one of my colleagues asked me to do something and I forgot it.
 I’m sure some of the staff must have thought I had a very weak bladder.

 These days I stick to poetry, but traipsing the everyday routes of my life still works its magic, whether it’s providing a hitherto unthought-of word or cadence, or an unexpected insight into what the poem wants to say.
 And occasionally – oh joy! – there’s the dropping of an almost fully-formed poem, or idea of the same, into my consciousness.

 So if you’re struggling to shift a bout of writer’s block, why not put your shoes on, switch your brain off and go for a wander down your street?
-You might walk your way into a whole new dreamscape.
+You might walk your way into a whole new poem.